liqprotocol/port-LIQ/README.md

-# Mango Liquidator
+# Port Finance Loan Liquidator

-## Setup Partial Liquidator
+## Setup Liquidator
 ### Prerequisites
 To run the liquidator you will need:
 * A Solana account with some SOL deposited to cover transaction fees
-* Token accounts for each currency in the Mango Group (e.g. BTC, ETH, USDT)
+* Token accounts for each currency in the reserve
 * Roughly equal deposits for each token.
-You will need base currencies to liquidate shorts, and quote currency to liquidate longs.
-* Serum Dex OpenOrders accounts associated with your account.
-This is required for balance wallets functionality.
-  * The easiest way to set these up is by placing an order on Serum Dex for each currency pair then immediately cancelling it.
 ### Setup
 Make sure to edit the .env file to look something like this:
 ```